Genus-zero Permutation-twisted Conformal Blocks for Tensor Product Vertex Operator Algebras: The Tensor-factorizable Case: Abstract

-In this article, we use the main result of \cite{Gui21b} to construct an explicit isomorphism from the space of genus-$0$ conformal blocks associated to the $\otimes$-factorizable $G$-twisted $\Vbb^{\otimes E}$-modules to the space of conformal blocks associated to the untwisted $\Vbb$-modules and a branched covering $C$ of the Riemann sphere $\Pbb^1$.
-When $\Vbb$ is CFT-type, $C_2$-cofinite, and rational, we use the above result, the (untwisted) factorization property \cite{DGT19b}, and the Riemann-Hurwitz formula to completely determine the fusion rules among $G$-twisted $\Vbb^{\otimes E}$-modules.
+In this article, we use the main result of \cite{Gui24b} to construct an explicit isomorphism from the space of genus-$0$ conformal blocks associated to the $G$-twisted $\Vbb^{\otimes E}$-modules (i.e., $g$-twisted $\Vbb^{\otimes E}$-modules for some $g\in G$) that are $\otimes$-factorizable to the space of conformal blocks associated to the untwisted $\Vbb$-modules and a branched covering $C$ of the Riemann sphere $\Pbb^1$.
+When $\Vbb$ is CFT-type, $C_2$-cofinite, and rational, we use the above result, the (untwisted) factorization property \cite{DGT22}, and the Riemann-Hurwitz formula to completely determine the fusion rules among $G$-twisted $\Vbb^{\otimes E}$-modules.

 Furthermore, assuming $\Vbb$ is as above, we prove that the sewing/factorization of genus-$0$ $G$-twisted $\Vbb^{\otimes E}$-conformal blocks holds, and corresponds to the sewing/factorization of untwisted $\Vbb$-conformal blocks associated to the branched coverings of $\Pbb^1$.
 This proves, in particular, the operator product expansion (i.e., associativity) of $G$-twisted $\Vbb^{\otimes E}$-intertwining operators (a key ingredient of the $G$-crossed braided tensor category $\Rep^G(\Vbb^{\otimes E})$ of the $G$-twisted $\Vbb^{\otimes E}$-modules) without assuming that the fixed point subalgebra $(\Vbb^{\otimes E})^G$ is $C_2$-cofinite (and rational), a condition known so far only when $G$ is solvable and remains a conjecture in the general case.
 More importantly, this result implies that besides the fusion rules, the associativity isomorphism of $\Rep^G(\Vbb^{\otimes E})$ is also characterized by the higher genus data of untwisted $\Vbb$-conformal blocks, which gives a new insight into the category $\Rep^G(\Vbb^{\otimes E})$.